SSoelvsten/adiar/docs/getting_started.md

 - [Usage](#usage)

 ## Dependencies
-One needs a C++ compiler of ones choice.
+One needs a C++ compiler of ones choice that supports the _17_ standard.
 All development has been done with the gcc compiler, so we recommend one to use the same.
 The project also has dependencies on the TPIE library, which itself has dependencies on the Boost Library.

 On Ubuntu 18+ you can obtain these dependencies with the following command.